Water on Maars

 Water that had collected in the crater turning it into a lake attracted bad elements.
 The lake had been choked for decades by the unbridled construction of fish pens and effluent pollution by informal settlers and commercial establishments that lived off its waters.
 Selfishness had once again doomed the area to destruction.
 Concerned citizens of the city, however, stepped up to protect the lakes and restore their natural beauty.
 We still saw a few pieces of plastic trash floating on the water; square patterns of fish pens still made the lake surface look stitched up.
 It was reassuring, though, that rehabilitation was underway.

-Maars are formed by steam-powered eruption upon contact of red-hot lava and groundwater.
+Maars were formed by steam-powered eruption upon contact of red-hot lava and groundwater.
 The Seven Lakes of San Pablo, all interconnected underground, were created in such a way in this volcanic field, now listed by PHIVOLCS (Philippine Institute of Volcanology and Seismology) as inactive.
-Today, the integrity of the lakes can be preserved by the passion for environmental protection and an appreciation of their cool and calm waters.
-I hope the efforts to save the lakes would not run out of steam.
+Today, the integrity of the lakes could be preserved by the passion for environmental protection and an appreciation of their cool and calm waters.
+I hoped the efforts to save the lakes would not run out of steam.

 Though I am not a travel-person, this one is a very good place!
 The scenery is nice, serene and can make you really proud.